Request a Training from our Catalog

 ATV-UTV Safety for Women

 ATVs and UTVs are found on all types of farms; they are useful for agricultural work, but they also pose serious hazards to operators and passengers.
-Studies indicate that injured ATV/UTV passengers are more commonly female and youth and that helmet use is significantly lower for passengers.
-The focus of the training would be on ATV/UTV maintenance and safety features, personal protective equipment (PPE), load and weight considerations, operation on public roadways, as well as employee training and considerations for working alone.
+Studies indicate that injured ATV/UTV passengers are more commonly female and youth, and that helmet use is significantly lower for passengers.

-Request This Training
+, Request This Training forestry heat-related-illness

 ,

 Women account for about one-third of the management, ownership and work on farms, ranches and in crop production.
 A major challenge continues to be access to protective equipment that meets the ergonomic needs of women.
 This program is intended to help women in rural/agricultural communities identify ergonomic issues leading to musculoskeletal injuries in farm and ranch work and discover resources to aid in injury prevention.
-Read More
+Click “view” to access this …

 musculoskeletal women